php-dev-br/laravel-doc-pt-br/queries.md

         );

 <a name="updating-json-columns"></a>

 ### Updating JSON Columns

 When updating a JSON column, you should use `->` syntax to access the appropriate key in the JSON object.
-This operation is supported on MySQL 5.7+ and PostgreSQL 9.5+:
+This operation is only supported on MySQL 5.7+:

     DB::table('users')
                 ->where('id', 1)
                 ->update(['options->enabled' => true]);

 <a name="increment-and-decrement"></a>

 ### Increment & Decrement

 The query builder also provides convenient methods for incrementing or decrementing the value of a given column.
 This is a shortcut, providing a more expressive and terse interface compared to manually writing the `update` statement.

 Both of these methods accept at least one argument: the column to modify.
 A second argument may optionally be passed to control the amount by which the column should be incremented or decremented:

     DB::table('users')->increment('votes');